DariaDziura/Operating-System-Journal/Week1.md

 The system architecture diagram (Figure 1) demonstrates the connection between the server and the workstation.
 Administrative management is performed via SSH over a host-only network.
 This approach provides an isolated communication channel without exposing the virtual machines to external networks.
 While this isolation creates a secure environment suitable for controlled administrative tasks, it does not fully reflect real-world production deployments where servers typically communicate across wider networks.
 However, considering the scope of this assignment and its focus on initial configuration stages, the use of a host-only network is appropriate.

-Additionally, server will connect to the internet through NAT connection, what allows it to use host machine's IP, rather than creating it's own [vm network source] and as a result provides additional security while system is being deployed.
+Additionally, server will connect to the internet through NAT connection, what allows it to use host machine's IP, rather than creating it's own and as a result provides additional security while system is being deployed.
 While NAT provides a secure method for outbound internet access, it also introduces certain limitations.
 Services running on the server are not directly reachable from external networks without explicit port forwarding, which can complicate testing of publicly accessible services.
 Additionally, NAT obscures the server’s real network identity behind the host machine, reducing visibility and control over inbound traffic.
-This trade-off is acceptable during early deployment phases, where security and controlled access are prioritised over external reachability.
+This trade-off is acceptable during early deployment phases, where security and controlled access are prioritised over external reachability [3]

 Alternative approaches such as bridged networking were considered but rejected at this stage due to increased exposure to external threats and reduced isolation during deployment.